-Economic Policy Score: 5

-France still faces a bleak economic outlook.
+Economic Policy Score: 5 France still faces a bleak economic outlook.
 Structural problems, such as a rigid labor market, high unemployment, growing public debt, insufficient funding of social security systems, an unfriendly entrepreneurial environment and a lack of competitiveness, are ingrained and acute.
 Together they form a considerable barrier to the growth potential of the French economy - the key issue for economic policy.

-The Hollande government (since May 2012) initially failed to correctly assess the seriousness of the situation and was thus ill-prepared to address the problems both in terms of strategy and sectoral measures.
+The Hollande government (2012-2017) initially failed to correctly assess the seriousness of the situation and was thus ill-prepared to address the problems both in terms of strategy and sectoral measures.
 Faced with a rapidly deteriorating situation, President Hollande gradually altered his policies.
-Two major changes have been the so-called "Competitiveness Pact" (2013) and the "Responsibility and Solidarity Pact" (2014), which alleviate the fiscal burden on companies by €30 billion; first results were observed in 2015 (showing no real impact on unemployment as of yet).
-In addition, the Macron bill introduces more flexibility in regulations, somewhat decreases the protection of regulated professions, alleviates some procedures in case of redundancies and strengthens competition within oligopolistic sectors.
-In summary, the measures announced (and partly implemented) since 2013 are steps in the right direction and should generate positive mid-term growth effects, as OECD impact evaluations have shown.
-They are, however, clearly not sufficient and need to be complemented by additional reforms, especially concerning the labor market and the high tax/contribution burdens of companies.
-Furthermore, a clear commitment to these reforms and a perseverance in their implementation is needed in order to restore confidence.
+Two major changes have been the so-called Competitiveness Pact (2013) and the Responsibility and Solidarity Pact (2014), which alleviate the fiscal burden on companies by €30 billion; first results were observed in 2015 (showing no real impact on unemployment as yet).
+In addition, the Macron bill (2015) introduced more flexibility in regulations, somewhat decreased the protection of regulated professions, alleviated some procedures in case of redundancies, and strengthened competition within oligopolistic sectors.
+In 2016, in spite of lacking a majority in the Parliament and of street protests organized largely by the Unions (and at times marked by violence), the Valls government managed to pass the Labor Law (Loi Travail) which introduced modest changes.
+In particular, Article 2 allows company agreements to prevail over sectoral or national agreements in some circumstances, related to the company's operations.
+In summary, the measures announced, and partly implemented, since 2013 are steps in the right direction and should generate positive midterm growth effects, as OECD impact evaluations have shown.
+These company agreements are, however, insufficient and constrained by legal and financial conditions.
+They need to be complemented by additional reforms, especially those concerning the labor market and the high tax/contribution burdens of companies.
+Furthermore, a clear commitment to these reforms and a commitment to implementation is needed in order to restore confidence within the business community.

 These structural measures need time to demonstrate their effects.
-In the short run, the economic situation will remain poor, with low growth, high unemployment, public deficits above the 3% ceiling of the "Stability Pact" and rising public debt.
+In the short run, the economic situation will remain poor, with low growth, high unemployment, public deficits above the 3% ceiling of the European Stability and Growth Pact, and rising public debt.
 Faced with these problems, and with strong political and ideological opposition to liberal reforms, the Hollande government, like its predecessors, is inclined to furtively implement reforms in an attempt to appease its electoral and party base.
 By doing so, his government is blurring its message and risks weakening the impact of reform policies.
-Prime Minister Valls and his minister of economic affairs, Emmanuel Macron, try to adopt more frankness, pointing to the necessity of structural reforms, but this message is highly contested within the Socialist Party majority.
+Former Prime Minister Valls and minister of economic affairs, Emmanuel Macron, tried to adopt more frankness, pointing to the necessity of structural reforms, but this message remains highly contested within the Socialist Party majority.